 Ghorepani Trek is a popular trek in Nepal and includes the ascent on the renowned Poon Hill.
 Ghorepani Trek is as famous as the Annapurna Circuit and the Annapurna Base Camp Trek, but it’s much shorter.
 It actually consists of a loop stretching between the two Annapurna-mentioned treks.
 Ghorepani Trek lasts three to five days if an optional visit to the Hot Springs in Chinu is included.
 The trail passes through Gurung villages where Tibetan refugees live, too.
 Along the trek, the villages have a lot of life, especially in the peak season when there’s a constant flow of tourists.
 However, local people continue their traditional lifestyle despite the limited accessibility of the places and the trek passing by.

 Ghorepani Trek, the first trekking day

 We climbed uneven and very tall stone steps toward Ulleri (2020m altitude) for almost two hours.
-There, we stayed overnight at Kamala Guesthouse, where I could see Annapurna South right from my bed.
+There, we stayed overnight at Kamala Guesthouse, from where I could see Annapurna South right from my bed.

 Ghorepani Trek, the second trekking day

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.